sdrasco/freedact/README.md

 address block so redaction replaces the entire address at once.
 The merger is layout-aware and tolerates a single blank line between components.

+## Dates vs DOBs

+The redactor differentiates between general dates and dates of birth.
+Dates in contracts or correspondence are labelled ``DATE_GENERIC`` and preserved so they remain visible in the redacted text.
+A date is upgraded to ``DOB`` only when nearby lexical triggers such as "DOB", "Date of Birth" or "born" make the birthdate intent clear.

 ## Quick start (CLI)

 ```bash